 How to Prevent Skin Infections in Diabetic Patients

 Aim at controlling your condition to reduce the risk of such infections.
 You should moisturize your skin and follow your doctor’s treatment advice.
 Untreated diabetes can contribute to problems with different organs, including, heart, eyes, brain, skin, and kidneys.
 In addition to eating healthy, it is important to stay physically active.

-If your condition is serious, speak to an experienced Social Security Disability Lawyer to apply for benefits.
+If your condition is serious, speak to an experienced Philadelphia Disability Lawyer to apply for benefits.
 Benefits will provide financial assistance for you and your family that help you live a better life.